Products To Make Life Easier For Older Adults

 Hands Free Can Opener

 Another great product for seniors living at home, especially for when we’re raiding our pantries and relying on tins.
 This electric tin opener helps people with limited movement in their hands (arthritis, carpal tunnel, multiple sclerosis etc) by opening the tins for them with just one touch of the start button.
-It’s less expensive and in our opinion works better than the larger options that sit on the surface and take up space.
-We also love the name, Kitchen Mama!
 It requires 2 AA batteries which aren’t included.

 If you’re worried that your parents have accumulated too much stuff, then read our article on helping your senior parents declutter their home.
 Decluttering can help older adults to stay safe at home (removing clutter can reduce the risk of falls) and also help when preparing to downsize.
 We’ve also included tips to encourage someone to declutter.